DigitalCloud/sms/README.md

 ## Features
 * Supports multiple SMS providers (twilio and unifonic).
 * A channel for sending SMS notifications.
-* Log the response of the provider for each request.
+* Log the response returned from provider for each request.
-* Unified response for all providers.
+* A unified response for all providers.

 ##Installation